googleapis/java-spanner-jdbc/samples/spring-data-jdbc/README.md

 ## Sample Application

 This sample shows how to create a portable application using Spring Data JDBC and the Cloud Spanner PostgreSQL dialect.
-The application works on both Cloud Spanner PostgreSQL and traditional PostgreSQL.
+The application works on both Cloud Spanner PostgreSQL and open-source PostgreSQL.
 You can switch between the two by changing the active Spring profile:
 * Profile `cs` runs the application on Cloud Spanner PostgreSQL.
-* Profile `pg` runs the application on traditional PostgreSQL.
+* Profile `pg` runs the application on open-source PostgreSQL.

 The default profile is `cs`.
 You can change the default profile by modifying the [application.properties](src/main/resources/application.properties) file.